PhilJG/article-preview-component/README.md

 ### Continued development

-Positionin the contact and social boxes on top of each other with the box-model was challenging and messey.
+Positioning the contact and social boxes on top of each other with the box-model was challenging and messey.
 I will need to look into ways to improve on that.
 I cannot get the social box to hide when the same button is pressed on desktop.
 I will need to figure that out.
 Over all layout and styling with size and typography are not exactly like the original.
 I will need to look into methods to better imitate the mockups